 #3 Treating your tax refund money different than other money (Blowing it on something stupid)

 You work hard for your money, and you are careful with it all year long.
 You spend only a small amount of your paycheck on things you want vs things you need.
-But that sensibility goes right out the window when they get their tax refund.
+But that sensibility goes right out the window when they efile and get their tax refund.

 “Wahoo!
 A big tax refund, I’m going to go buy myself (insert something stupid they don’t need here)!”
 People will shout when they see their refund finally hit account.
 Please don’t do this.

 What I want you to understand is that money is money.
 As economists would say, money is fungible, meaning that this money over here is the same as that money over there.
 If you are careful with your money you work hard for that shows up on your paycheck, you should be just as careful with the money that seemingly just magically appears when you get your refund each year.

 I’m not saying you should never get fun stuff, I am saying that getting fun stuff with your tax return money should be explored just as carefully as if you were buying it with paycheck money.
 Don’t blow it on something fun unless you would have blown your hard earned paycheck money on that same thing.
 Instead of a shiny new gizmo what sensible thing could you have done with that dough?
 Put it in an emergency fund?
 Put it into retirement?
 Use it on some major expense you know you are going to have to make soon?